Autumn is my favorite season.

 Anyway, here’s the list:

-I’m most excited for going to a pumpkin patch.
+I’m most excited about going to a pumpkin patch.
 I’ve never been one in Finland before, but I recently found one online, and am going to visit it soon.

 We’ll see how it goes, I’ll keep you updated.